NIRISS Single Object Slitless Spectroscopy

-- NIRISS is configured for a SOSS observation and a (potentially long) set of integrations is obtained.
+- NIRISS is configured for a SOSS exposure through the GR700XD grism and a (potentially long) set of integrations is obtained.

 For the TA, NIRISS is configured with the CLEARP (for fainter targets) or NRM (for brighter targets) in the pupil wheel and the F480M filter in the filter wheel.
 Short integrations are taken, and the TA procedure autonomously determines the centroid of the object in the TA subarray.
 Accurate knowledge of the position of the source within this subarray is used to command a small slew that places it precisely at the "sweet spot," which ensures that the spectral traces for each order are located appropriately on the detector.

-For the science observation, NIRISS is configured with the GR700XD element in the pupil wheel and the CLEAR aperture in the filter wheel, and a specific subarray is selected.
+For the main science exposure (step 2 above), NIRISS is configured with the GR700XD element in the pupil wheel and the CLEAR element in the filter wheel, and a specific subarray is selected.
 A typical SOSS observation consists of staring at a single target for the duration of a scientifically interesting event like an exoplanet transit or even an entire orbit of an exoplanet.
 Since the exoplanet hosts are usually bright stars, individual integrations may be short; and many integrations may be required to cover the duration of the event.
 More details on the SOSS operations can be found on the NIRISS operations page.

 The SOSS mode has different subarray options to accommodate targets with a range of brightnesses: